Fried Wontons

 Please enable JavaScript in your browser to complete this form.

-You might wonder if making deep-fried wontons from scratch is worth the effort, especially when you can easily order them from any Chinese restaurant.
-You can even buy those frozen packets from the grocery store.
+I used to wonder if making deep-fried wontons from scratch was worth the effort when I could just order them from a Chinese restaurant or grab a frozen pack at the store.

 Want to skip the frying?
 Boil or steam these Sichuan Red Oil Wontons or Shrimp Wontons instead.